mvysny/karibu-testing/karibu-testing-v8/README.md

 Since there is no way to see the UI with this kind of approach (since there's no browser), the lookup functions will dump the component tree on failure.
 For example if I make a mistake in the lookup caption, the `_get()` function will fail:
 ```
-java.lang.IllegalArgumentException: No visible TextField in MyUI[] matching TextField and caption='Type your name' and count=1..1: [].
+java.lang.IllegalArgumentException: No visible TextField in MyUI[] matching TextField and caption='Type your name': [].
 Component tree:
 └── MyUI[]
     └── VerticalLayout[]
         ├── TextField[caption='Type your name here:', value='']